 Jerry is shocked, but says he's still taking all of them to the hospital in town.
 He knows Ponyboy lives in town because of the card in his wallet.

-Pony asks if the little kids are all OK, and learns that they are.
+Pony asks if the little kids are all okay, and learns that they are.

 A while later, Pony's sitting in the hospital waiting room, bruised but basically fine.